-It would be surprising and out of character with America's tradition of civil liberty under law were this court to empower a government agency to compel school children to use particular pronouns in reference to a particular person rather than leave them at liberty to remain silent on the matter.
+Particular rights to silence pervade the law.
+They show up in constitutional, criminal, and civil law.
+They take the form of absolute liberties, immunities, presumptive liberties, legal powers, and claims.
+They protect silence in grave matters, such as criminal prosecutions, and in relatively mundane matters, such as acceptance of a shipment of tendered goods.
+It would be surprising and out of character with Virginia's tradition of civil liberty under law were this Court to empower government-run school officials to compel a teacher to use particular pronouns in reference to a particular person rather than leave him at liberty to remain silent on the matter.
 Indeed, it would be far more consistent with the authoritarian zeal of Archbishop Whitgift and the Puritans who coerced public confessions of alleged spiritual offenses in the sixteenth century than with the "benevolent and just principles" of the common law and American constitutions.